josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

   import CalloutPlusQuote from '$lib/components/CalloutPlusQuote.svelte'
 </script>

 When my brother and I were younger, our tastes in music were nearly polar opposites.
 I was an obnoxious hipster, and valued what I saw as artistic integrity and creative innovation.
-I probably would've judged you if our music tastes didn't align.
-(I've grown up a bit since then, thankfully).
+I probably would've judged you if our music tastes didn't align (even though I probably didn't actually want them to; I liked feeling "in the know."
+I've grown up a bit since then, thankfully).

-In contrast, my brother's taste was pretty eclectic, but centered on classic rock of the '70s and '80s.
+In contrast, my brother made virtually no judgments at all.
+He was generally open to anything, but his choices largely centered on classic rock of the '70s and '80s.
 He loved rediscovering decades-old albums by many of the most well-known artists of their time.

 Like any good elitist snob, I hated popular things.
-So, naturally, my brother's kind of music was anathema to me at the time.
+So naturally, my brother's kind of music was anathema to me at the time.

 He never really understood what it was I seemed to dislike so strongly.
 So finally, one day, he asked me.

-I thought about the question for a minute, and then summarized:

-"It's all style and no substance."
+I thought about the question for a minute, and then summarized: "it's all style and no substance."

 My brother burst out in laughter.

 "That's the _best_ thing about it!" he said with an amused grin.
 "That's the whole point!"

-In that moment I realized: not only did we love and hate the exact same thing; we both had _the exact same reasons_ for it.
+I knew we looked at the same things in opposite ways.
+But I had never realized before then that, wildly enough, we had _all the exact same reasons_ for it.

 ## Why we can't agree on Tailwind

 Tailwind is nearly as ubiquitous as it is polarizing these days.
-(I trust if you've been interested enough to read this far, I don't need to cite any sources here.)
+(I trust if you've been interested enough to read this far, I don't need to cite any sources on that score.)

 Proponents show a near cult-like devotion to Tailwind, some even going so far as to claim it's "fixed" CSS—or at the very least, made it manageable and predictable in a way it wasn't for them before.
 More than one Tailwind enthusiast has proclaimed they never want to style anything without it again.
+Most frontend frameworks and products feature a first-class Tailwind integration, due to its popularity.

-Detractors, on the other hand, claim it's messy, gets in the way, violates core fundamentals of web development, does nothing, or even that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.
+Detractors, on the other hand, claim Tailwind is messy; it gets in the way; it violates core fundamentals of web development; it really does nothing; it diminishes the power of CSS; and/or that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.

-How could we disagree so sharply?
+How could we possibly disagree so sharply?

-After using Tailwind for the last year—both professionally and on a few small personal projects—I've come to what might just be the most unpopular opinion of all:
+After using Tailwind for the last year—both professionally and on a few small personal projects—I've come to what might just be the most unpopular opinion of all, in regards to that question:

 **Both sides are right.**

-We won't ever get anywhere debating the merits or flaws of Tailwind, for the same reason my brother and I never persuaded each other on music: it turns out, he and I actually saw every artist and album in pretty much exactly the same way; we just didn't agree on what was a feature, and what was a bug.
+We won't ever get anywhere debating the merits or flaws of Tailwind, for the same reason my brother and I never persuaded each other on music.
+It turns out, he and I actually saw every artist and album in pretty much exactly the same way.

+We just didn't agree on what was a feature, and what was a bug.

+<CalloutPlusQuote>

+We could've dissected Billy Joel and Sufjan Stevens all we wanted.
+But it didn't matter, because ultimately, our disagreement started before either one of us ever pressed the play button.

+</CalloutPlusQuote>

 Likewise, I suspect most people on opposing sides of the Tailwind debate actually see Tailwind quite similarly.

-I've come to believe the core of the debate isn't so much about the factual details of the thing in front of us (and so debating those is useless; where you see a selling point, I see a flaw); it's about the intangible personal context each one of us is bringing to the table.
+I've come to believe the core of the debate isn't so much about the factual details of the thing in front of us (and so debating those is useless, because where one of us sees a selling point, the other sees a flaw).
+Instead, I believe it's about the valuations we made long before we ever came to the table.

 Tailwind _is_ great.

-Tailwind is also terrible.
+Tailwind is _also_ a bad idea.

 And it is both, at the same time, for exactly the same reasons.

-## What a tool does depends on who's using it
+## The user defines the tool

-If you've played [Mario Kart 8](https://www.nintendo.com/store/products/mario-kart-8-deluxe-switch/) on Switch, you might know the game offers a feature called [Smart Steering](https://mariokart.fandom.com/wiki/Smart_Steering).
+If you've played [Mario Kart 8 Deluxe](https://www.nintendo.com/store/products/mario-kart-8-deluxe-switch/) on Switch, you might know the game offers a feature called [Smart Steering](https://mariokart.fandom.com/wiki/Smart_Steering).

 (_Yes, this is still about Tailwind.
 Bear with me here_.)

 Smart Steering is essentially an AI copilot.
-When enabled, you control your racer as normal, except that if you veer too close to the side of the road, the game will automatically take the wheel and steer you away from disaster.
-No more slogging through the grass, or plummeting off the side of the track.
+When enabled, you control your racer as normal, except that if you start to go off the road, the game will automatically take the wheel and steer you back on the track.
+No more slogging through the grass, or plummeting off the side of the course.

-This option (and other similar features, like auto-acceleration) are wonderful additions to the game; indeed, these options are what enable me and my family to play together, and can help to even the playing field among any mixed group (particularly on higher engine classes, where racers' speed is much higher and even very good players may find themselves hurling off the track).
+Smart Steering is a wonderful addition to the game.
+It, and similar other options, are what enable me and my whole family to play together, and can help to even the playing field among any mixed group (particularly on higher engine classes, where racers' speed is much higher and even very good players may find themselves hurling off the track).

-But if you play Mario Kart long enough, and become competitive enough, Smart Steering begins to help less and less, until eventually, it starts getting in the way instead.
+But as you play more and more, and get better and better at the game, Smart Steering begins to help less and less, until eventually, it starts getting in the way instead.

 Smart Steering will prevent you from taking shortcuts, for one thing; it can't tell _why_ you're going off the main road, but it jumps in the way and prevents you from doing so regardless.
 It may even intervene unexpectedly, pushing you off your intended course at inopportune moments.
-You might have a strategic reason in mind for going off the road (maybe you're trying to dodge an obstacle, or taking an opportunity to slow down an opponent, for example), but Smart Steering won't allow it regardless.
+You might have a strategic reason in mind for going off the road (maybe you decided it was better to go off the course than run into an obstacle, for example), but Smart Steering won't allow it regardless.
 Plus, as a balancing feature, the game's strongest speed boosts are disabled for players utilizing Smart Steering.

-<CalloutPlusQuote>

 The better you know the terrain, the more a feature designed to augment your skills instead begins to inhibit them.

-</CalloutPlusQuote>

 But whether it makes you better or worse, and to what degree, will depend entirely on where you're coming from.

-I'm a very good Mario Kart player (I spent 20-some years of my life playing Mario Kart games before Smart Steering came along, after all), and so I can't stand Smart Steering.
+I'm a very good Mario Kart player (I spent 30 years of my life playing Mario Kart games before Smart Steering came along, after all), and so I can't stand Smart Steering.
 I never use it.
 I might not notice it a lot of the time—it might even occasionally help me—but what stands out to me are the times it jumps in my way at the worst possible moments.

-Smart Steering might keep me on the track, but it _also_ suppresses the best of my abilities.
+Smart Steering might keep me on the track, but it _also_ suppresses my fullest abilities.
 It thwarts the best outcomes just as commonly as it averts the worst disasters.

 <CalloutPlusQuote>